 Contaminated land

 Environmental restoration refers to a comprehensive effort to identify and remediate past hazardous waste sites at AtoN locations.
 These properties could have contaminated groundwater, surface water, soil or air.
-The contamination could have come from numerous sources, including operations or processes carried out by the Authority currently or in the past; operations or processes carried out by previous property owners such as military organizations or industrial concerns; or from the property of adjacent landowners.
-In addition to the largely invisible contaminants, there could be an issue with larger items of junk, which are not only an eyesore but may be leaching contaminants such as PCBs, lead, or hydrocarbons into the ground and ground water.
+The contamination could have come from numerous sources, including operations, or processes carried out by the Authority currently, or in the past; operations or processes carried out by previous property owners, such as military organizations or industrial concerns; or from the property of adjacent landowners.
+In addition to the largely invisible contaminants, there could be an issue with larger items of junk, which are not only an eyesore but may be leaching contaminants such as printed circuit boards (PCBs), lead, or hydrocarbons into the ground and ground water.

 Here are ways to handle land contamination: